-To add table of contents navigate to your post/page where you’d like to add the table of contents.
+To add a table of contents navigate to your post/page where you’d like to add the table of contents.

 Create the headings that’ll be used as the items in the table of contents.
 Click into the first heading block.
 A WordPress toolbar will appear.
 Click the More Options button (the three vertical dots icon) and select Edit as HTML as shown below.

 Now to the heading’s opening tag, add a unique ID name.
 An ID name is a unique identifier applied to an HTML element’s beginning tag.
 Here’s what a header should look like:

 <h2 id=”anchor-1”> Heading 1 </h2>

 Repeat for the rest of the page’s headings (or only the ones you want to include in the table of contents).
 For this example, the ID names used are “anchor-1,” “anchor-2,” “anchor-3,” and “anchor-4.”

 Navigate back to the top of the page and click the Add Block button in the top toolbar.
 Select the Custom HTML block from the menu.
 You can use this HTML block to make a table of contents.